prem22k/snist-website-fn/GUIDE.md

                 patterns: ['@/features/*/*'],
             },
         ],

-    // ...rest of the configuration
+    }
 }
 ```

-This was inspired by how [NX](https://nx.dev/) handles libraries that are isolated but available to be used by the other modules.
-Think of a feature as a library or a module that is self-contained but can expose different parts to other features via its entry point.
+Each feature should be self-contained but can expose functionality to other features through its index.ts file.
+This structure helps maintain clean code organization as the C³ website grows.